Luiscri/MABSED/README.md

 ## About

 MABSED (Mention-Anomaly Based Streaming Event Detector) is a monitoring system which allows the user to track the top three most impactful events that have been discussed on a social network as Twitter in the last 24 hours.
-This study has focus on the city of Madrid, but it can be applied to any other city or even country.
+This study has focused on the city of Madrid, but it can be applied to any other city or even country.

 Detection module bases his predictions on the total number of users and mentions that each event has involved.
 Moreover, results are displayed in a visualization module allowing the viewer to identify each event characteristics as well as its temporal and spatial patterns through different widgets.